2019/2020 Competency-Based Task/Competency List for Auto Body Technology I (8676/36 weeks, 140 hours)

 Repairing the Outer Body Panel

-- Remove and replace hood, hood hinges, and hood latch.
+- Inspect, remove, replace, and align hood, hood hinges, and the hood latch.

-- Remove and replace doors, hinges, and related hardware.
+- Inspect, remove, replace, and align doors, latches, hinges, and related hardware.

-- Remove and replace bumper bars, covers, reinforcement guards, isolators, and mounting hardware.
+- Inspect, remove, replace, and align bumpers, covers, reinforcements, guards, impact absorbers, and mounting hardware.

 - Straighten damaged panels for body filling or metal finishing.